cheridanis/Math-In-Step/README.md

 🧠 SymPy-powered symbolic understanding — precise, reliable, and fast

-🧱 Why Math-In-Step
+🧱 Why **Math-In-Step

-Unlike traditional math solvers that only provide final answers, MathInStep focuses on learning through steps.
+Unlike traditional math solvers that only provide final answers, **Math-In-Step** focuses on learning through steps.
-It interprets student answers structurally, gives meaningful feedback, and helps users build understanding one step at a time — all from a single, portable HTML file.
+It interprets student answers structurally, gives meaningful feedback for error in math expression, and helps users build understanding one step at a time — all from a single, portable HTML file.

 Ideal for:
-Educators distributing math activities without worrying about installations
+Educators distributing math activities without worrying about installations or worrying about compatible devices

 Students practicing symbolic algebra in any modern browser